rswhipple/string_lib_asm/README.md

 ## Usage Guidelines

-The static and dynamic libraries can be used with any C program on Linuz systems with X86-64 architecture.
+The static and dynamic libraries can be used with any C program on Linux systems with X86-64 architecture.

 Within the `my_libasm` program, each assembly function is callable from a corresponding C function, with a standardized naming convention, e.g., `asm_strlen()` in C calls `my_strlen()` in assembly.

-To run the unit tests for each function through the `main()` in `my_libasm.c`:
+Run the unit tests for each function via the `main()` in `my_libasm.c`:

 ```bash
 ./my_libasm